Can Magnetic Forces Do Work?

 We will be particularly interested in studying elementary dipoles.
 To begin, we give names to the various components of the dipole-density tensor $M^{\mu\nu}$ appearing in our expression \eqref{eq:4DDipoleCurrentDensity}, $j_{\textrm{d}}^{\nu}=\partial_{\mu}M^{\mu\nu}$, for the dipole-current density.
 Remembering from \eqref{eq:4DDipoleTensorAntisymmetry} that the dipole-density tensor is antisymmetric on its two indices, $M^{\mu\nu}=-M^{\nu\mu}$, we name its components according to

-Here $\vec P=\left(M^{tx}/c,M^{ty}/c,M^{tz}/c\right)$ defines a three-vector field called the polarization, which we will see describes the volume density of electric dipoles, and $\vec M=\left(M^{yz},M^{zx},M^{xy}\right)$ defines a three-vector field called the magnetization, which describes the volume density of magnetic dipoles.
-(The component combinations that define $\vec P$ and $\vec M$ transform as three-vectors under rotations, but transform as parts of the full antisymmetric tensor $M^{\mu\nu}$ under Lorentz boosts.)
-In terms of the electric displacement field $\vec D$ and the auxiliary magnetic field $\vec H$ introduced in \eqref{eq:4DAuxiliaryFaradayTensorFrom3VecFields}, we have
+Here $\vec P=\parens{M^{tx}/c,M^{ty}/c,M^{tz}/c}$ defines a three-vector field called the polarization, which we will see describes the volume density of electric dipoles, and $\vec M=\parens{M^{yz},M^{zx},M^{xy}}$ defines a three-vector field called the magnetization, which describes the volume density of magnetic dipoles.
+The component combinations that define $\vec P$ and $\vec M$ transform as three-vectors under rotations, but transform as parts of the full antisymmetric tensor $M^{\mu\nu}$ under Lorentz boosts.